CartoDB/carto-vl/docs/guides/0x-animate-your-visualizations.md

 > Note: You can also do this by listening to layer events, you will learn how to use these events in the [Interactivity and Events Guide](09-interactivity-events.md)

 #### All together
 Well done!
-In the example below you will find the full code, including with the animation controls.
+In the example below you will find the full code, including the animation controls.
 You can play with it and make adjustments.

 Remember you can style your HTML controls using CSS.
 These styles are very simple, but at the beginning of this guide you have a complete example that includes beautiful styles.
-This example is also available in the [examples section](http://carto.com/developers/carto-vl/examples/#example-animation-controls).
+This example is also available in the [examples section](/developers/carto-vl/examples/#example-animation-controls).

 <div class="example-map">
     <iframe